Long after initial repair and repainting, the bungalow is weathering well |

 to realize just how much finesse it takes to install custom historic components.
 It

-would turn out though, a few years on, that even this bona fide carpenter lacked
+would turn out though, a few years on, that even this journeyman carpenter didn't know the finer points of installing wooden gutters (like treating the

-inside with pitch to protect it from rot, and aligning angles perfectly to
+insides with pitch in order to protect them from rot, and aligning cut angles perfectly in order to

-avoid standing water).
-These failings would lead slowly but surely to the premature
+ensure proper drainage).
+These failings would lead slowly but surely to premature

-replacement of some components, a half century sooner than should have been necessary.
+replacement of these gutters, a half century sooner than should have been necessary.

 My awareness of carpentry to that point was sketchy at best: framing for putting

-up a building, trim for finishing (in a word, the modern building culture).
+up new buildings, trim carpentry for finishing (in short, notions drawn from my experience of the modern building culture).
 It turned out there’s

-a third form of carpentry that includes both of these and all the craft that typically goes missing in between
+a third form of carpentry that includes both elements plus all the craft-skills typically missing in between

 – namely, an ability to exactly fashion replacement components and so replicate original

-work, a skill that's sometimes referred to as ‘joinery’.
+work, referred to as ‘joinery’.
 For upkeep and restoration of

 older wooden buildings, you simply must have a carpenter with architectural

-joinery skills, and that’s a very rare beast (and getting rarer).
-And s/he ideally also has knowledge
+joinery skills, which is a very rare beast (and getting rarer).
+And this person ideally also has knowledge

 of historic building processes, so is a heritage carpenter to boot, which is